arcanecode/KQL_Pluralsight_Course_2022/KQL-01-Getting-Started/ReadMe.md

-# Module 1 - Clip 1 - Voice Over
+# Kusto Query Language: Getting Started

-This module is just for the "voice over", the brief clip used for students to do a preview of this course.
-It's not part of the main course.
+This folder contains the support files for my Pluralsight course, Kusto Query Language: Getting Started.

-## Formatting Guide
+The files with a KQL extension are the code samples used in the course.

-The notes in this file are used during the recording of the course.
-It is not meant to be a word for word script, but rather the talking points used for recording.
+Files with MD are markdown files that contained my notes used during the creation of the course.
+They are not an exact script, but close.
+They will serve as a good reminder for elements presented in the videos.

-Notes in plain text are to be used during the recording.
+There is also a PowerBI sample with a PBIX extension.

-**Notes in bold are instructions during recording, not to be spoken.**
+If you downloaded this from the Pluralsight page for the course, these files will remain static.
+If you are viewing them on my GitHub site, they will be updated with errata.
+As new courses are added their files will be added in other folders.

-_Notes in italic will be used during the video editing processing._
+---

 ## Author Information